ARTICLE UPDATED ON OCTOBER 3, 2023

 - Block Pallets and Common Dimensions: Eventually, block pallets were developed as sturdier alternatives to stringer pallets.
 By the time the International Organization for Standardization was created, well-established supply chains with their own standard pallet sizes had been operating for several years.
 ISO chose the most common pallet dimensions and established quality measures for materials and construction.

 Pallet Specifications Recognized as ISO Standard Pallet Dimensions

-ISO may have bowed to preexisting supply chains as far as pallet dimensions go, but the organization has not shied away from mandating construction and quality standards, and these are extensive.
-A search of the ISO website for regulation concerning pallets turns up 20 pages of detailed, dense, and cross-referenced standards governing everything from how pallets are constructed to how they should be handled, with an eye toward protecting companies and consumers from faulty products.
-It can be hard to follow, but the good news is that regional standard organizations have adjusted their standards to stay in line with those of ISO.
-In general, as long as a pallet is an ISO-recognized size and meets the requirements of an ISO member body, it can cross borders without issue.
-For instance, a standard GMA spec pallet for North America should meet the American National Standards Institute (ANSI) standards and should therefore be in line with ISO standards.
-The trick is determining which GMA spec pallets have been inspected by a body certified to determine whether it measures up to standards.
+Luckily, regional organizations have adjusted their standards to meet those of ISO.
+In general, if a pallet is an ISO-recognized size and meets the requirements of an ISO member body, it can cross borders without issue.
+For example, a standard CBA spec pallet for North America should meet the American National Standards Institute (ANSI) standards and should therefore be in line with ISO standards.
+The trick is determining which CBA spec pallets have been inspected by a body certified to determine whether they measure up.